mike99mac/mariacmdb/README.md

 # mariacmdb
-This repository contains Python and bash code that form a simple Configuration Management Database (CMDB).
+This repository contains code to create a simple Configuration Management Database (CMDB).
 It uses the *mariadb* relational database to store the data.

 *Mariacmdb* is a conflation of *mariadb* and *CMDB*.

 # Overview